imann24/plan-together/README.md

     - [ ] Especially Supabase results on pub share page
 - [x] Integrate with a database
 - [ ] Add additional + optional fields
+    - [ ] location radius on how far to search
+    - [ ] time window on how long/much time user wants to spend
 - [ ] Improve the rendering of the itinerary/standardize format
 - [x] Support Setting an event date
 - [ ] Improve timezone logic